ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

 - Many other models were trained and tested for Panoptic Segmentation and CycleGAN under various settings and with different datasets.
 Those can be shared on request as the list is big!

 # Additional data/logs
-- Some additional training and evaluation logs are added in the folder **/additional_output** as supporting facts for trainings (and evaluation) conducted under various settings.
+- Some additional training and evaluation logs are added in the folder **/additional_output** as supporting facts for trainings (and evaluation) conducted under various settings, such as:
+    - different ResNet backbone variants i.e., ResNet-34 or ResNet-50
+    - different learning rates, crop sizes, batch sizes, dilation enabled/disabled, etc.
+    - refining or training from scratch